LouisPhilippeHeon/Sqyrl-Discord-theme/README.md

-# MinimalCordEdit
+# Sqyrl Discord Theme
-An edit of Gibbu's MinimalCord theme
+Now with modern CSS and made from scratch

 ## Instructions
-Télécharger `MinimalCordEdit.theme.css`\
+Download `MinimalCordEdit.theme.css`\
-L'ajouter aux thèmes dans BetterDiscord
+Add it to the themes in BetterDiscord